wazuh/wazuh-documentation/source/user-manual/manager/alert-threshold.rst

 Defining an alert level threshold
 ==================================

-Every posible event on the Wazuh Agent is set with certain level, by default is 1, all events from this level will trigger and alert into Wazuh Manager.
+Each event on the Wazuh Agent is set to a certain severity level with 1 as the default.
+All events from this level up will trigger an alert in the Wazuh Manager.

 Configuration
 -------------

-All configuration of Remote Service is done via ``ossec.conf`` using ``<alerts>`` XML tag, all the available options are detailed in :ref:`Alerts reference <reference_ossec_alerts>`
+The alert level threshold is configured in the ``ossec.conf`` file using the ``<alerts>`` XML tag.
+The available options for this are detailed in :ref:`Alerts reference <reference_ossec_alerts>`

 ::